lachrist/aran/README.md

   // x + y >> META.binary("+", x, y, 123)
   META.binary = (operator, left, right, serial) => eval("left "+operator+" right");
   ```
+  Combiners pop some values from the value stack and push exactly one value on top of it.
 * *Modifiers*: surround some expression nodes.
-  These traps are given a single value from the target program which they freely modify.
+  These traps are given a single value from the target program which they can freely modify.
   Their transparent implementation consists in returning the second last argument.
   For instance:
   ```js
   // x ? y : z >> META.test(x, 123) : y : z
   META.test = (value, serial) => value;
   ```
-  Modifiers are further split into three subcategories based on their impact on the value stack:
+  Additionally most modifiers fall into the two subcategories based on their impact on the value stack:
-  * *Stackers*: custom operations on the value stack -- e.g.: `swap`.
-  * *Producers*: push a value on top of the value stack -- e.g.: `primitive`.
+  * *Producers*: produce a value on top of the value stack -- e.g.: `primitive`.
-  * *Consumers*: pop a value from the value stack -- e.g.: `test`.
+  * *Consumers*: consume the value on top of the value stack -- e.g.: `test`.
 * *Informers*: wrapped into an expression statement.
   These traps are only given static syntactic information.
   Their transparent implementation consists in doing nothing.